isglazunov/BinaryTree/README.md

 ```
 An example can be seen in the test file or Tests.coffee Tests.js.

+To run the tests, you can try this
+`vows Tests.coffee --spec`

 ## Changes.
 ### v0.1.0
 Written including, possibly, all behaviors.